keerthisiv/tennis/README.md

 Tennis has a rather quirky scoring system, and to newcomers it can be a little difficult to keep track of.
 The tennis society has contracted you to build a scoreboard to display the current score during tennis games.

 Your task is to write a ``TennisGame`` class containing the logic which outputs the correct score as a string for display on the scoreboard.
 When a player scores a point, it triggers a method to be called on your class letting you know who scored the point.
-Later, you will get a call “score()” from the scoreboard asking what it should display.
+Later, you will get a call ``score`` from the scoreboard asking what it should display.
 This method should return a string with the current score.

 You can read more about Tennis scores [here](http://en.wikipedia.org/wiki/Tennis#Scoring) which is summarized below: